Charles Sturt University's 20th anniversary year in 2009 provided an opportunity to reflect on how far we have come as an institution.

 The history of Charles Sturt University dates back to 1895, with the establishment of the Bathurst Experimental Farm.
-Formed progressively through the merger of regional institutions in south-western and western New South Wales, Charles Sturt University (CSU) was formally incorporated on 19 July 1989 under the Charles Sturt University Act 1989More about University History
+Formed progressively through the merger of regional institutions in south-western and western NSW, Charles Sturt University (CSU) was formally incorporated on 19 July 1989 under the Charles Sturt University Act 1989More about University history

 Our open day every day program, means that you can take a campus tour at a time convenient to you!

 Want to see our campuses from the comfort of home?